auca/com.121/Practice/Practice_02.md

    the program `06` and redirect its output to `count.txt` file to run the first program.
 3. Take a look at the assembly in GDB.
-Step through the code of both programs to analyze how it works.
+Step through the code of both programs to analyze how they work.
 4. Try to rewrite your programs by only using one-way if constructs and the `goto` statement to jump in the code's flow to various labels similar to how the assembly was structured in GDB.
 Name the source files `06.goto.c`